yutashx/mcp-server-qdrant/README.md

    - Input:
      - `information` (string): Information to store
      - `metadata` (JSON): Optional metadata to store
-     - `collection_name` (string): Name of the collection to store the information in, optional.
-If not provided, the default collection name will be used.
+     - `collection_name` (string): Name of the collection to store the information in.
+This field is required if there are no default collection name.
+                                   If there is a default collection name, this field is not enabled.
    - Returns: Confirmation message
 2. `qdrant-find`
    - Retrieve relevant information from the Qdrant database
    - Input:
      - `query` (string): Query to use for searching
-     - `collection_name` (string): Name of the collection to store the information in, optional.
-If not provided, the default collection name will be used.
+     - `collection_name` (string): Name of the collection to store the information in.
+This field is required if there are no default collection name.
+                                   If there is a default collection name, this field is not enabled.
    - Returns: Information stored in the Qdrant database as separate messages

 ## Environment Variables